Best Travel Insurance for Cruises

 Medical Evacuation Coverage

 Helicopter evacuations from ships to shore hospitals exceed $100,000, which is why medical evacuation coverage requires higher limits for cruises than land travel.
 BHTP WaveCare provides $750,000, Nationwide Luxury offers $1 million, and Seven Corners includes $500,000.
-Standard travel policies typically cap evacuation at $50,000 to $100,000.
+Standard travel policies usually cap evacuation at $50,000 to $100,000.

 plusSign icon